David Dreier: Gay rights

 Dreier initially supported the bipartisan Defense of Marriage Act, signed into law by President Bill Clinton in 1996.
 Joining columnists such as William Raspberry in opposing "thought police," Dreier voted against the Matthew Shepard Act that expanded federal hate-crimes law to include crimes motivated by a victim's actual or perceived gender, sexual orientation, gender identity, or disability.
 Dreier initially supported the Don't ask, don't tell policy, which prevented LGBT members of the armed forces from serving openly.
 However, in December 2010, Dreier voted in favor of legislation that repealed the policy.
 Dreier opposed a constitutional amendment to ban same-sex marriage.

 Other activities

 Members of a congressional delegation that met with Pakistani President Pervez Musharraf in Islamabad in 2007.
 From left to right: Rep. Joe Wilson (R-South Carolina), Rep. Darrell Issa (R-California), President Musharraf, Sen. Bob Corker (R-Tennessee), and Dreier.

 He served as parliamentarian for four Republican National Conventions.

+In 1998 at the Olympics training center in Lake Placid, NY, Dreier became the first member of Congress to complete a skeleton run.